-Gavriel Heine, one of the most exciting and multifaceted conducting talents of his generation, is now in his fourteenth season as resident conductor of the world-renowned Mariinsky Theatre in Saint Petersburg, Russia, and also holds, since 2011, the title of General Music Director of Northern Lights Festival Opera in Minnesota, USA.
-He has previously served as Principal Guest Conductor/Acting Music Director of the Kharkov Symphony Orchestra (Ukraine’s only orchestra for emerging professional musicians) from 2003 to 2007, and as Assistant Conductor of Center City Opera Theater in Philadelphia from 2006 to 2007.
+Gavriel Heine is one of the most exciting and multifaceted conducting talents of his generation, working in opera, ballet and symphonic repertoire.
+He recently resigned from his position of resident conductor of the Mariinsky Theatre in St. Petersburg, Russia after 15 seasons with the world-renowned company.
+He also holds, since 2011, the title of Music Director of Northern Lights Festival Opera in Minnesota, USA.
+He has previously served as Chief Conductor of the Kharkiv Symphony Orchestra (Ukraine’s only orchestra for emerging professional musicians) from 2003 to 2007, and as Assistant Conductor of Center City Opera Theater in Philadelphia from 2006 to 2007.

-Gavriel Heine and Valery Gergiev share conducting credits on the soundtrack recording of Marco Beltrami’s score to the film Matilda (released in 2017) with the Mariinsky Orchestra – a story about the relationship between the young future Tsar Nicholas II of Russia and the legendary ballerina of the Imperial Mariinsky Theatre, Mathilde Kschessinska.
+Gavriel Heine and Valery Gergiev share conducting credits on the soundtrack recording of Marco Beltrami’s score to the film Matilda (2017) with the Mariinsky Orchestra – a story about the relationship between the young future Tsar Nicholas II of Russia and the legendary ballerina of the Imperial Mariinsky Theatre, Mathilde Kschessinska.

 Heine was a co-author of the Mariinsky’s first subscription series for young people – the very popular Academy of Young Theatre-Goers – where he created and conducted special versions of The Tale of Tsar Saltan, Love for Three Oranges and Wagner’s Ring for younger audiences.
 He served as Artistic Coordinator/Assistant Conductor of the Mariinsky’s New Horizons Festival of Contemporary Music, conducting works by Pierre Boulez, Henri Dutilleux, György Kurtág, Rodion Shchedrin, Vladimir Tarnopolsky and Boris Tishchenko.